RoyVoetman/iot-clients/README.md

 * `default_envs` should be equal to the micro controller you want to flash the project into. <br> Possible options are: `nodemcuv2` for a NodeMCU and `d1_mini` for a Wemos d1-mini.

 ## Projects
-Every project is marked as `read-unit` or `updateble-units` for the definition of both terms, refer to the `iot-base` project.
+Every project is marked as `read-unit` or `updatable-units` for the definition of both terms, refer to the `iot-base` project.

 If applicable, a circuit diagram will be shown for a project (coming soon)